Key takeaways:

 4. Choosing your diet carefully

 Contrary to popular belief, diets are not the primary cause of ulcers.
 Eating spicy foods or skipping meals does not cause stomach ulcers.
-But there is no doubt that diet and meal patterns can worsen ulcer symptoms or make it more likely that the ulcer will return.
+However, there is no doubt that diet and meal patterns can worsen ulcer symptoms or make it more likely that the ulcer will return.

 Likewise, the food you eat can help relieve or worsen your ulcer pain.
 Certain foods may be helpful for stomach ulcer patients.
 This is another reason why you should choose the foods you eat carefully.